Montana-Media-Arts/441-web-tech-Spring2025-course/modules/week-1/_posts/2017-01-05-class-overview.md

 ## Text & Reading

-There will be a lot of reading.
-But I will also supplement the course with some synchronous lectures to hopefully help guide and aid along the way.
+There will be some reading.
+But I will also supplement the course with some vidoes to hopefully help guide and aid along the way.
 I recognize that this is not easy stuff.
 Don't worry!
 We will get through this together even online!
 </div>

 <div id="Code" class="tabcontent" markdown="1">